Allison Bashe, Ph.D

 Dr. Allison Bashe is the Clinical Director of the practice and a licensed psychologist who specializes in treatment for adolescents and adults.
 Her professional background includes working with clients of all ages in a variety of outpatient, inpatient, and residential settings.
 A focus on the interaction between the mind and the body for clients encountering both physical and mental health challenges is an area of particular clinical interest for Dr. Bashe.

 Dr. Bashe is available to help adolescents and adults struggling with the following:

 - Transitions (e.g., college, career, relationships, acute/chronic illnesses)

 - Stress management

 - Pain management

-Dr. Bashe strongly believes in working collaboratively toward creating a more meaningful and satisfying life for her clients.
-Dr. Bashe uses an integrative approach to care that includes cognitive, behavioral, interpersonal, emotion-focused, client-centered, family systems, motivational, and mindfulness-based (Dialectical Behavior Therapy) methods.
+Dr. Bashe works collaboratively to create a more meaningful and satisfying life for her clients by building skills to cope better with both internal and external challenges.
+Dr. Bashe uses an integrative approach to care that incorporates mindfulness, cognitive, behavior, interpersonal, and motivational methods among others.

 Dr. Bashe is a Pittsburgh native who returned to this area in early 2011 after spending 12 years in Colorado.
 She received her BA in Psychology and English from the University of Pennsylvania in 1995, and she obtained her PhD in Clinical Psychology in 2000 from Stony Brook University.
 She completed her pre-doctoral internship (2000) and a post-doctoral fellowship (2001) at the Colorado Mental Health Institute at Fort Logan.